 Customer-Driven Marketing VS Product-Driven Marketing.
 Where Do You Stand?

-In retail, there’s a somewhat clear separation between two main marketing strategies:
+In marketing, there’s a somewhat clear separation between strategies:

-Companies may choose to use one method or both depending on their marketing philosophy and the types of goods that they sell.
+Companies may choose to use one method or both depending on their marketing philosophy.

-Let’s understand the two strategies’ pros and cons and look at the combinations of them – all while placing the client at the center.
+Let’s understand the two strategies’ pros and cons and look at the combinations of them – all while starting with the customer.

-Here, the main idea is that if a customer expresses interest in a particular product (based on purchase or browsing behavior), the marketer should probably target them with ads promoting a similar or related product.
+Here, the main idea is that if a company has a product they desire to sell or push, the marketer should probably target customers with campaigns promoting such product.

 The logic is straightforward.
-We identify an interest and want to “hunt” it.
+We identify a business need and want to meet it.

 Let’s Get Along – Combining the Strategies

-In this case, there is a way to combine the two strategies and get the best of both.
+There is a way to combine the two strategies and get the best of both worlds.
 So, if you want to put the customer at the center, but still address the product in relation to the customer – we have a few suggestions for you.

-First, we should understand who the customer and persona we want to target are, by basing it on the following:
+First, we should understand who the customer is, by basing it on the following:

 - Lifecycle Stages – I.e., a new customer who just purchased VS a churned customer who did not purchase in the past year.